sandersaares/DocumentAuthoring/docs/Content.md

 More detailed guidance on common scenarios follows below.

-# Using HTML

-HTML will technically work but you should avoid it unless you truly need it.
-Prefer Markdown.

 # Basic Markdown formatting

 Textual content of the document uses Markdown for formatting.
 See [Markdown Reference](https://commonmark.org/help/) for examples.